Dear patrons of Walmart,

 Part of this insane train wreck called life is, at least here in the American south, going to Walmart.

 For some of you, Wally World is an adventure.
 It’s the highlight of your week–a warehouse full of shiny new merchandise at rollback prices.
 You crisscross the store, ogling all the things and filling your shopping carts with stuff you don’t need.
-You are free to do that, because this is ‘Murica.
+You are free to do that because this is ‘Murica.
+You can even get an AMEX Blue Cash Preferred to earn rewards on your groceries, making the trips even more affordable!

 Others, however, do not share your enthusiasm for this retail behemoth.
 We’d rather be dragged through the streets naked over broken glass with hot sauce coated toothpicks shoved in our eyes than go to your favorite store.
 We trek to Walmart with our fists and jaws clenched.
 We’re convinced that the portal to hell is somewhere between the fabric section and the produce.
 We don’t make a trip to Walmart because we want to.
 We do it because we’re out of toilet paper (and we pick up a few other things while we’re there because, hey, Walmart).